braze-inc/braze-unity-sdk/README.md

 Replace <code>REPLACE_WITH_YOUR_APPBOY_API_KEY</code> with the API key you retrieved in Step 4.
 It should look something like <code>"86bae89e-bb14-4678-9f55-ef6f92d80b98</code>.
 </li>
 <li>
-For push notifications to work, you will now need to insert your GCM Sender ID from Google into the strings.xml resource file.
+For push notifications to work, you will now need to insert your GCM Sender ID from Google into the appboy.xml resource file.
 If you don't have a GCM Sender ID yet, you'll need to follow the <a href="http://developer.android.com/google/gcm/gs.html">GCM setup instructions</a> from Google.
 Once you have the ID, change <code>REPLACE WITH YOUR GCM ID</code> to your GCM ID.
 Since the GCM ID is a number, you shouldn't surround the value with quotes.
 Your ID should look something like <code>134664038331</code>.
 <li>
 At this point, you should be able to run the grep command from Step 1 and have no results.
 If there are any additional instances of <code>REPLACE</code> remaining, repeat these steps.
 </li>